Lesson 2: Circuit Schematics

 Schematics do not capture physical arrangement

-While a circuit schematic captures the relative ordering of and connections between components, the spacing and overall layout is not captured.
-When followed, you can use circuit schematics to build a circuit—a bit like following Ikea instructions.
-But, in this case, the schematic only captures the electrical relationships between components.
-So, you can use whatever spatial layout you want—as long as it is functionally equivalent to the diagram.
+A circuit schematic captures the relative ordering of and connections between components, but the spacing and physical layout are not represented.
+You can use a circuit schematic to build a circuit—a bit like following Ikea instructions—but the schematic only specifies the electrical relationships between components.
+So, you can use whatever spatial layout you want, as long as it is functionally equivalent to the diagram.

 For example, the following five schematics of a basic LED circuit are all functionally equivalent!
 Take your time reading them—do you agree that they are all equivalent?
 What stands out to you?